QubesOS/qubes-doc/managing-os/windows-tools-3.md

 **NOTE**: Xen PV disk drivers are not installed by default.
 This is because they seem to cause problems (BSOD).
 We're working with upstream devs to fix this. *However*, the BSOD seems to only occur after the first boot and everything works fine after that. **Enable the drivers at your own risk** of course, but we welcome reports of success/failure in any case (backup your VM first!).
 With disk PV drivers absent `qvm-block` will not work for the VM, but you can still use standard Qubes inter-VM file copying mechanisms.

+Xen PV driver components may display a message box asking for reboot during installation -- it's safe to ignore them and defer the reboot.

 Installation logs
 -----------------